Carthage/Carthage/README.md

 By default Carthage will rebuild a dependency regardless of whether it's the same resolved version as before.
 Passing the `--cache-builds` will cause carthage to avoid rebuilding a dependency if it can.
 See information on [version files][VersionFile] for details on how carthage performs this caching.

+Note: At this time `--cache-builds` is incompatible with `--use-submodules`.
+Using both will result in working copy and committed changes to your submodule dependency not being correctly rebuilt.
+See [#1785](https://github.com/Carthage/Carthage/issues/1785) for details.

 ### Bash/Zsh/Fish completion

 Auto completion of Carthage commands and options are available as documented in [Bash/Zsh/Fish Completion][Bash/Zsh/Fish Completion].